Click here for the complete GB1,156,821 patent document.

 In the following two animations, the PatBam is applied on an OPRE / Tilting 2-stroke engine (for more click OPRE Tilting):

-The extended piston dwell at the Combustion Dead Center (it provides some 40% extra time to the HCCI combustion, increasing proportionally the useful rev range wherein the engine runs on HCCI), the compact and fully symmetrical structure (vibration free), the absence of spark plugs / high voltage system for the ignition (reliability), the extreme capacity to weight ratio, the absence of reed valves, etc, fit especially with aviation use.
+The extended piston dwell at the Combustion Dead Center (it provides some 40% extra time to the HCCI combustion, increasing proportionally the useful rev range wherein the engine runs on HCCI), the compact and fully symmetrical structure (vibration free), the absence of spark plugs / high voltage system for the ignition (reliability), the central ignition (impossible in conventional Opposed Piston engines), the extreme capacity to weight ratio, the absence of reed valves, etc, fit especially with aviation use.

 In the following animation, the PatBam HCCI is applied on a PatAT Cross-Radial engine (for more click PatAT or click PatATeco):